iechor/docs/content/language/dotnet/_index.md

 ---
-description: Containerize and develop .NET apps using Docker
+description: Containerize and develop .NET apps using iEchor
 keywords: getting started, .net
 title: .NET language-specific guide
 toc_min: 1
 toc_max: 2
 ---

-The .NET getting started guide teaches you how to create a containerized .NET application using Docker.
+The .NET getting started guide teaches you how to create a containerized .NET application using iEchor.
 In this guide, you'll learn how to:

 * Containerize and run a .NET application
 * Set up a local environment to develop a .NET application using containers